kakwa/rsyslog-splunk-plugin/README.md

 Protocol implementation based on [go-s2s](https://github.com/mikedickey/go-s2s) from mike [at] mikedickey.com.

+Also provides a single `logger`-style cli utility to push message in splunk on-demand.

 # Disclaimer

-This implementation is fairly limited (custom fields not working, no compression, partial s2s support) and has been mostly vibe coded.
-It 's working however, and miles better than installing the universal forwarder if you have basic needs.
+This implementation is fairly limited (custom fields not working, no compression, partial s2s protocol support) and has been mostly vibe coded.

+However, it's working, and is way simpler to deploy compared to the universal forwarder if you have basic needs.

 # Build